salvois/DiscriminatedOnions/README.md

     public U Match<U>(Func<TError, U> onError, Func<T, U> onOk);
     public void Match(Action<TError> onError, Action<T> onOk);

-    internal Result(bool isOk, T resultValue, TError errorValue) }
+    internal Result(bool isOk, T resultValue, TError errorValue);
+}
 ```

-Properties are public for compatibility with test libraries, and to let to pattern match in those cases `Match` could not be used. **Accessing `IsOk`, `ResultValue` and `ErrorValue` (especially the latter two) directly is discouraged**.
+Properties are public for compatibility with test libraries, and to let to use C# pattern matching in those cases `Match` could not be used. **Accessing `IsOk`, `ResultValue` and `ErrorValue` directly (especially the latter two) is generally discouraged**.
 The constructor is internal to force you to use one of the named constructors explained below.

 ### Utility functions for the Result type